What's New!

 The monument was designed by Giuseppe Sacconi; the construction started in 1885 and the monument was inaugurated in 1911 on the 50th anniversary of the Italian Kingdom; a

-lobbying activity by Giuseppe Zanardelli, a politician from Brescia, led to the use of botticino, a very white stone which was mined in Zanardelli's constituency;
+lobbying activity by Giuseppe Zanardelli, a politician from Brescia, led to the use of botticino, a very white marble which was mined in Zanardelli's constituency;

 because of this choice and of its excessive size the monument is generally regarded as an eyesore in the Roman context; it stands out in all views of Rome with the exception of that